 What is MYND?

-MYND is for young males aged 14 – 17 who are referred to the programme for offending.
+MYND is for young people aged 14 – 18 who are referred to the programme for offending behaviour.
 It is a highly successful ‘intervention’ programme with a proven track record of significantly reducing the frequency and severity of youth re-offending.
 MYND is ‘outreach’ with an emphasis on effectively working with the young person in the community context.
 Staff will provide support and strengthen a young person’s pro-social bonds to family, education/work providers, cultural and community resources.
 This focus provides an opportunity to heal offenders, victims and communities injured by crime.